Misterhex/Misterhex.github.io/_posts/2014-02-16-Thoughts-on-agile-and-scrum.md

----
-layout: post
-title: "Thoughts on agile and scrum"
----
 So i have been working in the [Scrum](http://en.wikipedia.org/wiki/Scrum_%28development%29) and [Agile](en.wikipedia.org/wiki/Agile_software_development) metholodology for about 4 years now.
 I feel like i could share some of my thoughts.

 In the first 2 years of my career, I worked in a hedge fund start-up that tried to adopt scrum.
 We had our daily stand-up meeting, sprint planning, product backlog, retrospective, etc.